 We see that there is a speed restriction of 185kts for this procedure.
 Almost all procedures in the UK have this 185kt speed limit.
+Our Baron 58 will have no trouble keeping below that.

 Our Minima is an MDA of 540ft and a visibility of 1.8KM.
 The weather is reported as marginally better than this, so we satisfy the "Approach Ban" and may continue below 1000ft.